 His mouth twisted, and he said, a little more softly, “I’ve always thought that one was just another way of saving that privilege is the only justification that matters.”

 Ryan turned back towards the audience, stepping away from the table and walking towards the pedestals.
-His voice rose in volume, carrying an almost musical quality, nearly Shakespearean in a play where he wrote his own lines.
+His voice rose in volume, carrying a musical quality, nearly Shakespearean in a play where he was writing his own lines.
 “What is it that matters most, when you have enough money to pay for both essential and non-essential necessities?
 When you’ve had your fill of riding Bugattis and eating gold-leaf biscotti, of donning Patek-Philippe watches and Cyclopes nightwear?”
 He ran his index finger across the surface of a painting, never quite touching it, then raised it in front of the cameras.
 “One word: exclusivity.”

-He shrugged, and started walking back towards the cameras.
-“I’m sure I’m not the only person who cares.
+He shrugged, and started walking back towards the cameras. “ And I’m sure I’m not the only person who cares.
 There’ll be a few angry letters.
-If we’re really lucky, some country writes in another regulation or two.”
+If we’re really lucky, some country writes in another regulation or two, a few more dollars given for the archaeology department.”
 He tossed the hammer into the air again and barely got it this time, wobbling to one side as he did so.

 “Mr. Neville,” Staling called, “perhaps it’s best that you –”